Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Kentavious Caldwell-Pope included, take on the Phoenix Suns at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+Kentavious Caldwell-Pope could make a big impact for the Denver Nuggets at 10:00 PM on Friday against the Phoenix Suns in the 2023 NBA Playoffs.

-In this piece we'll break down Caldwell-Pope's stats and trends, helping you with your prop bets.
+We're going to examine Caldwell-Pope's prop bets, using stats and trends to help you make good predictions.

 Kentavious Caldwell-Pope Prop Bets vs. the Suns